The Day She Told Me She Was Raped

 I spent the rest of the week carefully managing the lurid details of sexual assault, bombarding me from, of all places, the news.
 It’s a delicate balance, staying informed without letting powerful triggers send you into a tailspin, and the news of this past week has been one non-stop, ass-kicking trigger for millions of Americans including me.

 As I do sometimes, I have taken to social media more than once this week to speak up as a survivor and for survivors, to share my story again, to defend these women I do not know, to explain to those who do not understand what it is like to be sexually assaulted, to rage against rape culture and victim shaming and to implore people to understand that “He Said, She Said” doesn’t even begin to scratch the surface.

-Having shared my story in a very public forum and having spoken out about rape and rape culture many times, people frequently reach out to me to share their story, to connect, I imagine, with someone who understands, to find resources or to express gratitude for what they call my bravery, though I am uncomfortable with that characterization.
+Having shared my story in a very public forum and having spoken out about rape and rape culture many times, people frequently reach out to me to share their story, to connect, I imagine, with someone who understands, to find resources or to express gratitude for what they call my bravery- an uncomfortable moniker for I never feel brave.

-I am always honored when someone trusts me, a complete stranger, with intimate, violent and disturbing details about their own assault.
-Often, I find myself wanting for words to express something meaningful to them, but I try.
-Even if I fail at empowering or inspiring dialogue, I can at least acknowledge and validate his or her experience.
+I am always honored when someone trusts me, a complete stranger, with intimate and sometimes violent and disturbing details about his or her own assault.
+Often, I find myself wanting for words to express something meaningful to him but I try.
+Even if I fail at empowering or inspiring dialogue, I can at least acknowledge and validate her experience.
 Sometimes, that’s enough.
-Sometimes, that’s all they need.
+Sometimes, that’s all she needs.

 Then came Day Eight.

 Last night, sitting on my front porch, enjoying the solace of a Friday night on my own, letting go of a long week with a cigarette and a glass of wine and planning this weekend’s photo shoot, I got a message on social media.
 It was from a friend.

 “About a month ago, I was raped and left in the woods naked”.